Skip to content

 The default export function should return a Blob | ArrayBuffer | TypedArray | DataView | ReadableStream | Response.

-Note: ImageResponse satisfies this return type.
+Good to know: ImageResponse satisfies this return type.

 Config exports